 Notable riders were awarded unique white rainbow jerseys for their outstanding contribution to the success of Ian Brown’s Cycle Shop 30 Rides in 30 Days Challenge as follows: –

 In the Spring of 2008 Paul had a conversation with the Mira Domaille, Chairperson of The Friends of Les Bourgs, about how to increase fundraising for the Hospice.
 “Let’s get some good customers to ride the Rocque to Rock for thirty days” he said.
 It worked out that if 30 riders were to ride an hour a day for 30 days and each get 30 sponsors of £1 per day then 30x30x30 = £27,000.
 We had no idea if we would reach that figure but ended up with more than £44,000 in 2008 and the magic of 30 Rides in 30 Days was begun.

 Ian took part in 2008 and really set the benchmark for future years.
 Ian raised over £7,000 that year and this included £1,800 on the penultimate day by riding 30 times up the Val des Terres non stop in just three hours.
 A truly amazing feat and one which saw the public willingly throw small change and even pound notes into collectors’ buckets.

 Simon also took part in the first ever event and raised over £6,000 to wards the £44,000 total.

 Karen’s first 30/30 was 2009 but also took part in 2010.
-The fundraising in those days was very challenging due to the global financial crisis at that time.
+The fundraising in those days was very challenging due to the global financial crisis at the time.
 However in 2011 Karen had the brilliant idea of involving her school Beechwood into her fundraising efforts to remarkable effect and the Beechwood 30/30 Cycling Fun Day of that year raised £2,300.
 Now the Elizabeth College Junior School 30/30 Fundraising Day is a fixed event in their calendar and since 2011 over £20,000 has been raised by this one school.
 Carrie, Debbie, Liz and Sally now run things now Karen has left the school but the whole school is fully behind them and the results show.

 Elizabeth College Junior School